josiahbjorgaard/isingsolver/README.md

 ./gentest.py -n my_test_1000 -s 1000 -w 4 -x 2
 ```

-An example of automatically generated examples and test runs
+An example of automatically generated examples and testing scalability
 ```
 #!/bin/bash
 #Commands to run a range of test sizes